noseglasses/papageno/README.md

 Compression
 -----------

-The core of Papageno's data structures is the dynamically allocated search tree.
-Although the amount of memory allocation is restricted to the absolute minimum, it can lead to fragmentation.
-This is especially painful on embedded systems where memory is a limited resource.
-To partially remedy this problem, Papageno supports a compression of its data structures.
+The core of Papageno's data structures is a dynamically allocated search tree.
+Although the required amount of memory allocation is restricted to the absolute minimum, it generally is prone to cause fragmentation.
+This is especially painful on embedded systems where memory often is a limited resource.
+To be more memory effient, Papageno supports a compression of its data structures.

 Compression basically means that after the token tree is established.
 It is copied and shrinked to fit into a statically allocated memory block.
 All dynamically allocated memory chunks apart from the token tree's data strucures are also packed into the same buffer.

 Compression has multiple advantages:

-- it avoids dynamic allocation/deallocation of memory
+- it completely eliminates dynamic allocation/deallocation of memory
-- allows for smaller programms as program code that is required for dynamic generation of data structures can be stripped from resulting binaries
+- allows for smaller programms
-- program startup is accelerated as no dynamic data structures are established
+- program startup is accelerated

-Both points reduce the memory footprint of the generated application.

-Papageno supports C-output of the compressed data structures.
-After importing  automatically generated setup code sets all those pointers to functions and variables that are volatile and cannot be stored in the compressed data set.
+The memory footprint of the generated application benefits in two ways.
+Firstly, packing and static memory prevents fragmentation.
+Secondly, in the final binary no code is needed to dynamically establish data structures, thus reducing program storage requirements.

 The generation of a compressed executable is a two-step process:

-1. The program is be compiled in an intermediate mode that generates the dynamic data structures and exports them
+1. An instrumentized version of the program is compiled that generates the dynamic data structures and exports them as C-code
-2. The program is compiled again, thereby using the compressed data structures
+2. The final version of the program is compiled using the exported compressed data structures

-For this to work in stage 1. the program must be compiled and run on the target platform.
-If memory is already at the limit this requires that other program parts that are not related to Papageno are temporarily removed.
-If related, callbacks may be replaced by empty skeleton functions to saturate Papageno's interface.
+For stage 1 to work, the program must be compiled and run on the target platform.
+If memory is already at the limit this requires that other program parts which are not related to Papageno are temporarily removed to save memory.
+Related, callbacks may be replaced by stubs to comply with Papageno's interface without wasting memory.
+This is possible as Papageno is not actually being executed during stage 1.

-Another option is to use an emulator during stage 1. and provide more memory than available on the actual target platform.
-This avoids the necessity to remove other program parts.
+Another option to avoid program modifications is to use an emulator during stage 1.
+I can be used to emulate the target platform with sufficiently more memory than the actual hardware provides.

+Papageno supports C-output to export the compressed data structures.
+It comes with automatically generated setup code that rewires all those pointers to functions and variables that are volatile and cannot be stored in the compressed data set.

+For this to work, any callbacks, e.g. action callback functions and their user data, if supplied, must be registered with Papageno's compression system.

 The Library
 ===========